Remote Control (1988 film)

-Remote Control is a 1988 American science fiction romantic comedy film written and directed by Jeff Lieberman, and starring Kevin Dillon as a Los Angeles video rental clerk who discovers that his store is circulating a VHS tape of a 1950s sci-fi film programmed by aliens to brainwash viewers, causing them to commit murders.
+Remote Control is a 1988 American science fiction film written and directed by Jeff Lieberman, and starring Kevin Dillon as a Los Angeles video rental clerk who discovers that his store is circulating a VHS tape of a 1950s sci-fi film programmed by aliens to brainwash viewers, causing them to commit murders.

 Lieberman's screenplay combines elements of thriller, horror, action films and science fiction with satirical humor.
 Lieberman did not direct another theatrical feature film for sixteen years, until Satan's Little Helper in 2004.

 Plot

-A video store clerk (Kevin Dillon) stumbles onto an alien plot to take over Earth by brainwashing people with a faux 1950s science fiction movie.
+Video store clerk Cosmo (Kevin Dillon) stumbles onto an alien plot to take over Earth by brainwashing people with a faux 1950s science fiction movie.
 The movie is being rented from the video shop where he works.
 He and his girlfriend track the production of the fake movie to a movie studio under the control of aliens.
 They must race to stop the aliens before the tapes can be distributed worldwide.